Xunnamius/cli-utils/docs/src/type-aliases/ConfigureExecutionPrologue.md

-All commands and sub-commands known to Black Flag are available in the [ExecutionContext.commands](ExecutionContext.md#commands) map, which can be accessed from the `context` parameter or from the [Arguments](Arguments.md) object returned by `Program::parseAsync` et al.
+All commands and sub-commands known to Black Flag are available in the [ExecutionContext.commands](ExecutionContext.md#commands) map, which can be accessed from the `context` parameter or from the [Arguments](Arguments.md) object returned by `Program::parseAsync` etc.

 This function is the complement of [ConfigureExecutionEpilogue](ConfigureExecutionEpilogue.md).

-Note that any errors thrown this early in the initialization process will be thrown as-is and will NOT trigger [ConfigureErrorHandlingEpilogue](ConfigureErrorHandlingEpilogue.md).
+Note that any errors thrown this early in the initialization process will trigger a framework error and will NOT be handled by [ConfigureErrorHandlingEpilogue](ConfigureErrorHandlingEpilogue.md) nor send help text to stderr regardless of error type.

 ## Type Parameters